 Section 29-16 District C-3, general business district.

-(a) Purpose.
-This district is intended to allow for a broad range of
+Purpose.
+This district is intended to allow for a broad range of commercial activities that

 may often be oriented toward automobile access and visibility.
 The principal land uses are sales

 Permitted Uses.
 In district C-3, no building, land or premises shall be used and no building

 shall be hereafter erected, constructed, reconstructed or altered except for one or more of the

 following uses (for exceptions, see section 29-28, Non-Conforming Uses, and section 29-31,

 All permitted uses in district C-2 except that dwelling units shall be subject to

 Commercial parking for automobiles and light trucks.